 My husband and I are high school sweethearts and together we have two kiddos that are in the 1st and 3rd grades here at Hazelwood!
 I am grateful that my work as a Compensation Consultant and my husband’s work as a Fire Fighter allows us tremendous flexibility to be active in our communities and as a family.

-In my ‘free time’ you may find me… substitute teaching right here in the Renton School District, co-coaching (with my husband) our boys and girls youth soccer teams, paddle boarding/kayaking, hiking, bouldering, swimming, jogging with our pup, or reading.
+In my ‘free time’ you may find me… hanging out with family & friends, co-coaching (with my husband) our boys and girls youth soccer teams, paddle boarding/kayaking, hiking, bouldering, swimming, jogging with our pup, or reading.

 Work of Passion: